EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 ### Run in the batch system

-You can only run on the backend nodes, so you can submit the job to the batch system with `qsub submit.sh`
+You can only run on the backend nodes, so you can submit the job to the batch system with `qsub submit.sh`.

 ---